An unexpected gift

 The University of Kansas Hospital has the highest patient survival rates in the region.
 Compare the survival rates of any kidney transplant program online.

 - Is the kidney program nationally ranked or recognized by a reputable organization?

 Yes.
-The University of Kansas Hospital’s nephrology program has been recognized by U.S. News & World Report for six consecutive years.
+The University of Kansas Hospital’s nephrology program has been recognized by U.S. News & World Report for seven consecutive years.